BjornL1/balance-stock/README.md

 When a user wish to perform several sessions, the program will return to step 3 instead of exiting program from step 4 and as long as the user enters
 "yes" in step 4 this will continue.

-In the below example a session with two runs will be presented, also images from the gspread sheet will be added to visualize the data flow and how values are fetched and written to the gspread sheets.

 For a "two-session" program run, these will be the steps.